 Ambarella looks like a small sized Avocado in shape and color of the skin and the insides are very much like Amtekayi with a tough fibrous centre.
 It has a mild flavor and is tart with a hint of sweet after taste.

 I found that one can draw quite many similarities between Srilankan and South Indian food.
 So similar in taste, yet so different and wonderful.
 Their cooking is not without generous doses of their world famous Ceylon Cinnamon.
 It has a distinctly delicate flavor compared to the Cinnamon bark pieces we find here.

-The national food of SL is Rice and curry and Srilankan curries are made in clay pots.
+The national food is Rice and curry and Srilankan curries are traditionally made in clay pots.
 What makes this curry unique is the dark brown Roasted Curry powder called Thuna Paha in Sinhalese (learnt this from an enthusiastic instagram follower).
 Thuna Paha means three to five based on the number of ingredients used.
 The spices that go into making the Roasted Curry powder are the same as Indian spices and Black Pepper is used for heat instead of red chillies.
 The combination of spices used gives an amazing aromatic twist nothing short of a flavor bomb.
 So smitten by the aroma!

 Just like in South Indian cooking, Curry leaves aka Karapincha (my favorite word in Sinhalese!) are a must in Srilankan cooking.
 Maldives fish are added in most curries which is obviously omitted in this vegetarian version.

 This curry is meant to be spicy, sweet and tangy.
 Paired with red rice or Kerala Matta rice, it will be an amazing combination you will want more of.
 Even if you do not have Ambarella, it is worth giving a try with any other vegetable like potatoes.
 The curry impresses with its flavor profile and an added bonus that it is gluten free and vegan.